-As Freesat will be an ever changing service, with new facilities and options available all the time, we thought its important to cover the basic FAQ’s in one section, rather than spread over the blog pages.
-We will continue to update this page so the information is always correct.
+As Freesat will be an ever changing service, with new facilities and options available all the time, we thought its important to cover the basic FAQ’s in one section, rather than spread over the website.
+We will continue to update this page so the information is always correct (as best as possible).
 The date of update can be found below.
-If you have any questions yourself, or spot any mistakes, please let us know.
+If you spot any mistakes, please let us know.

 What is Freesat?

 Freesat is a digital satellite TV service which launched on 6th May 2008, and is available to almost all households across the UK.
-For a one-off payment for a digital box, satellite dish and installation, Freesat currently offers you around 170 TV/Radio channels, including BBC, ITV, C4, Five and many more.
-If your TV is ‘HD Ready’, Freesat will also give you access to the world of ‘free’ High Definition programmes, presently BBC One HD, BBC HD, ITV1 HD, Channel 4 HD and NHK World HD (with the appropriate digital box).
+For a one-off payment for a digital box, satellite dish and installation, Freesat currently offers you around 200 TV/Radio channels, including BBC, ITV, C4, Five and many more.
+If you buy a Freesat ‘HD’ receiver, and your TV is ‘HD Ready’, Freesat will also give you access to the world of ‘free’ High Definition programmes with many channels offering a HD service.

 How many channels can I get?